inverno-io/inverno-examples/inverno-example-http-server/README.md

 In this example, `Http Example Client` is the common name (CN) extracted from the client certificate received by the server.

 > The `src/main/resources` folder contains both server and client keystores (`server-keystore.jks` and `client-keystore.jks` respectively) whose certificates have been added to client and server truststores (`client-truststore.jks` and `server-truststore.jks` respectively).
-The server is configured to request client authentication (`tls_client_auth=true`) and to trust client certificates contained in the server trutstore.
+The server is configured to request client authentication (`tls_client_auth=true`) and to trust client certificates contained in the server truststore.

 ## Building a native image